saikusal/java-appointment-scheduler/DEPLOYMENT_GUIDE.md

     # Check the status of the containers
     docker-compose ps
     ```
-    You can now access the API endpoints using the EC2 instance's public IP address and the corresponding port for each service.
+    You can now access the API endpoints using the EC2 instance's public IP address and a corresponding port for each service.

+---

+## 3. Troubleshooting

+### Error: `pipe/dockerDesktopLinuxEngine: The system cannot find the file specified`

+*   **Cause:** The Docker command-line tool cannot connect to the Docker Desktop backend engine.
+*   **Solution:** Make sure the **Docker Desktop** application is running on your machine before you execute any `docker` commands.

+### Error: `Non-resolvable parent POM` or `Could not transfer artifact`

+*   **Cause:** This is a network error.
+Maven, running inside the Docker container, cannot connect to the internet to download dependencies.
+This is usually caused by a corporate proxy, VPN, or firewall.
+*   **Solution:**
+    1.  **Check for Proxies/VPNs:** If you are on a corporate network, configure Docker Desktop to use your company's proxy settings (**Settings > Resources > Proxies**).
+    2.  **Check Firewalls:** Temporarily disable your firewall to see if it resolves the issue.
+If it does, add a permanent exception for Docker Desktop.
+    3.  **Test Network Connectivity:** Run `docker run --rm busybox ping -c 1 repo.maven.apache.org`.
+If this fails, it confirms a network issue within Docker.